sun-yitao/GrabAIChallenge/README.md

 Options:
   -j , --workers

-  Number of data loading workers (default: 16)
+  Number of data loading workers (default: n_cpus)

   --gpu, --gpu-ids

-  IDs of gpu(s) to use in inference, multiple gpus should be seperated with commas
+  IDs of gpu(s) to use in inference, multiple gpus should be seperated with commas (default: 0)

   -v, --verbose

-  Show information for each <verbose> iterations (default: 0)
+  Show information for each <verbose> batches.
+Set to zero to only show information every epoch (default: 0)

   -b, --batch-size